Talk about your experience at Ecotech and its value to your life.

 My experiences at Ecotech were life changing.

 Renewable Energy Technology

 Wind Energy Technology graduates from Ecotech Institute are tapping into more than just a recent trend.
 Since 2003, the global market for wind power has had a nearly ten-fold increase—from $7.5 billion to over $73 billion.
 By 2022, wind power installations should grow to $124.7 billion, more than doubling the number of skilled workers from current estimates.1

-Ecotech Institute's two-year associate's degree program Wind Energy Technology program is designed to prepare students for careers in wind power generation and transmission while equipping them with a foundation in the broader field of renewable energy.
+The Ecotech Institute associate's degree program in Wind Energy Technology can be completed in as little as 18 months.
+It is designed to prepare students for careers in wind power generation and transmission while equipping them with a foundation in the broader field of renewable energy.